juandjimenezjdjv/PaginaWeb-Dragon/README.md

 ## About the Project
 The website was developed to provide a functional and user-friendly platform that meets the needs of the business while serving as a practical application of web development skills learned during the university course.
 It showcases available tours, customer testimonials, and other services while utilizing modern web technologies.

+**Please note that it may take a couple of minutes to load all the services, as Supabase is currently using the free plan, which can result in slightly slower response times.**

 ## Technologies Used
 - **Frontend:**
   - **Bootstrap**: Ensures a responsive and consistent design across all devices.